guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

     - Place the downloaded tgz Archive and this Python tool in the directory of your choice
     - Run the tool: ./customize_indexname.py and check for available options

-    After the execution, the Application (including TA-nmon and PA-nmon in resources) will have been customized and are ready to be used
+    After the execution, the application will have been customized and is ready to be used

 **Getting help with available options:**